When you play the Game of Talent, you either win or you die !

 They are entrepreneurial.
 Deal with it.

-Millennials are still much easier to retain as they focus and value the idea of teamwork and collaboration, but Gen-Z wants autonomy.
-They look for stability and independence, so they prefer the road of entrepreneurship.
+Millennials are still much easier to retain as they focus on and value the idea of teamwork and collaboration, but Generation Z wants autonomy.
+They look for stability and independence, so they prefer the road to entrepreneurship.

 They aren’t your “management” types.

-According to a report in Forbes, unlike Millennials, Gen Z isn’t really keen to enjoy the financial bonus and status of being in a managerial position.
+According to a report in Forbes, unlike Millennials, Generation Z isn’t really keen to enjoy the financial bonus and status of being in a managerial position.
 British author Chloe Combi says that Gen-Z prefers emotional stability over economic achievement.
-Gen Z wants a significant role where they can pursue their interests and make a difference much more.
+Generation Z wants a significant role where they can pursue their interests and make a difference much more.

-According to business guru Don Tapscott, Gen Z has“adaptive reflexes - faster switching and more active working memories.”
+According to business guru Don Tapscott, Generation Z has“adaptive reflexes – faster switching and more active working memories.”

 They are multi-taskers.

 If you thought that Millennials have enough multi-tasking skills to balance out their continuous social media updates and work, then you need to meet the Generation Z. According to a report, Gen-Z has grown up in a world dominated by digital communication.
 Staying connected is a priority for them, and they don’t mind attending to multiple updates from dozens of apps even at work.
 Switching quickly from one task to another is a part of their natural makeup.

 The bigger picture is that if your organization needs people to focus on a task for too long, you need to make it clear to the Generation Z candidates accordingly and train them if needed.
 This generation is fundamentally changing the way organizations define working hours.
 They access emails and work documents while taking a cab ride back home or while watching TV.
 They are highly mobile and can switch between work and leisure in no time.

 They value real-time interaction.